We believe life is a chain of relationships and that everything is interdependent. Caring about our relationships is a key priority to us.

 The Sharing Benefit mechanism ensures a fair relationship between companies that work with Brazilian biodiversity - like us - with the people who live in the forest and with the local genetic heritage.
 Initiatives stemming from it revolve around environmental conservation, supporting the sustainable growth of cooperatives and strengthening socio-biodiversity networks.

 Local Amazonian communities

-Natura works directly with over 30 different communities - including more than 4,600 families - in the Amazon to source the biodiversity ingredients that make our products so special.
+Natura works directly with over 30 different communities - including more than 7,039 families - in the Amazon to source the biodiversity ingredients that make our products so special.
+To date we have helped conserve 2M hectares of forest.
 Our ethical partnership with the traditional Amazonian communities began in 1999, when we launched the Ekos Line, and is one of the most important aspects of Natura’s business model.
 This connection values the knowledge of the people of the forest, and enables sustainable practices that help preserve the whole ecosystem.
 When you choose a Natura product, you are directly supporting these families and collaborating to keep the forest standing.